 Section 3: AT Assessment Process

-Once the IEP team determines an assessment is needed, the district will obtain informed parental consent (Prior Written Notice to Parents) to assess for assistive technology and follow the evaluation process to determine the need for assistive technology (Refer to the assessment process documented in Adding and Removing a Related Service to an IEP).
+Once the IEP team determines an assessment is needed, the district will obtain informed parental consent (Prior Written Notice to Parents) to assess for assistive technology and follow the evaluation process to determine the need for assistive technology.

 The following is designed to guide educational teams in a systematic assessment process and determination of AT for individual students.
 First, an assessment team is formed and then the primary task is identified.
 After which, the specific steps of the AT assessment process may begin.